tus/tusd/docs/_getting-started/configuration.md

 ### Base path

-Uploads can be created by sending a `POST` request to the upload creation endpoint.
+Uploads can be created by sending a [`POST` request](https://tus.io/protocols/resumable-upload#creation) to the upload creation endpoint.
 This endpoint is, by default, available under the `/files/` path, e.g. `http://localhost:8080/files/`.
-Other paths cannot be used to create uploads.
-This path can be customized using the `-base-path` flag:
+Paths other than the base path cannot be used to create uploads.
+The base path can be customized using the `-base-path` flag:

 ```bash
 # Upload creation at http://localhost:8080/api/uploads/